XVimProject/XVim/Documents/Users/FeatureList.md

 ## Dot command

-The dot command ('.') is supported
+The dot command ('.') is supported.

 ## Ex commands